\"Writing.Com

 ~Click here to join a fun group~

-I found this on Read & Review and thought I'd stop in.
+I found this on Read & Review and thought I'd drop in for a spell.

 Sum1